IskanderBlue/Getting-and-Cleaning-Data/codeBook.md

 variableFieldWidth "13"

-variableDefinition "The average of the means of the time domain signals of the gravity acceleration magnitudes , which had been normalized and bounded within [-1,1]."
+variableDefinition "The average of the means of the time domain signals of the gravity acceleration magnitudes, which had been normalized and bounded within [-1,1]."

-rangeOfValues      "-0.0009713947  to   0.6446043251"
+rangeOfValues      "-0.986493196666667  to  0.644604325128205"

 [,36]